Turtle Thumbprint Cookies

 - Wrap dough in plastic wrap and refrigerate until firm, 1 hour.

-- Once dough is chilled, preheat oven to 350° F. Lined a baking sheet with parchment paper and set aside.
+- Once dough is chilled, preheat oven to 350° F. Line a baking sheet with parchment paper and set aside.

 - Place egg whites in one small bowl and chopped pecans in a separate small bowl.
 Roll chilled dough into 1-inch balls, dip in egg whites, and then roll in pecans.
 Place balls about 2 inches apart on prepared baking sheet.
 Using a 1/2 teaspoon measuring spoon, make an indentation in the center of each dough ball.